-If merchandise is received damaged by the shipper, keep the original shipping carton and contact us to let us know that your package was damaged.
+If merchandise is received damaged by the shipper, keep the original shipping carton and contact your local shipping office.

 How to Order Replacement Parts

 The model number of your machine will be found on the chrome nameplate attached to the top or side of the headstock.
 The serial number is laser engraved into the back of the headstock.
 Always mention the model number when requesting service or repair parts for your machine or accessories.